let-me-illustrate/lmi/README-MSVS.md

 0. Requirements
 ---------------

-Only MSVS 2017 has support for C++17, previous versions do _not_ work.

-Make sure to clone the repository with submodules, i.e.
+- Libraries in the submodules, i.e. clone the repository using

     $ git clone --recurse-submodules -b tt https://github.com/vadz/lmi.git

+- Compiler: MSVS 2017, which supports C++17, previous versions do _not_ work.

+- Bakefile 0.x from https://github.com/vadz/xmlwrapp/ is required to generate
+  the project files for xmlwrapp.

+- libxml2 currently must be installed system-wide, i.e. its headers and libraries must be found by MSVS.

 1. Building
 -----------

-Just building the entire solution should work.
+Start by doing

+    $ cd 3rdparty/xmlwrapp
+    $ bkl -t vs2017 platform/Win32/xmlwrapp.bkl

+Then open `lmi.sln` solution and build it.

 2. Running